 How Long is Defensive Driving?

-When I asked Google “How long does it take to take defensive driving?” the “People also ask” feature box said four hours.
+When I asked Google, “How long does it take to take defensive driving?” the “People Also Ask” feature box said four hours.
 While that might be true in other states, it certainly ain’t true in the ol’ Lone Star.

-What’s more, if you’ve had about all you can stand of defensive driving, you can walk away for 10 minutes (or 10 days) even in the middle of a lesson and pick right up where you left off.
-Try that in a classroom and the instructor’s gonna get his feelings hurt.
+What’s more, if you’ve had about all you can stand of defensive driving, you can walk away for 10 minutes (or 10 days) even in the middle of a lesson and pick up right where you left off.
+Try that in a classroom, and the instructor’s gonna get his feelings hurt.

 But What If I Walk Away Too Long?